The 1975: 2017–2019: A Brief Inquiry into Online Relationships

 On 13 November 2016, member George Daniel teased the band's third album by releasing a video on his Instagram account captioned "2018", containing snippets of audio along with Healy playing the keyboards.

 On 3 April 2017, Healy tweeted "I like it when you sleep is coming to an end" before following up with "Music for Cars", which shares the name of their third extended play.
-In March 2017, the band confirmed that two songs for the new album have already been written.
+In March 2017, the band confirmed that two songs for the new album had already been written.
 In June, Healy also confirmed that Drive Like I Do, one of the 1975's prior incarnations, will release a debut album as a side project 'in a few years'.